SystemsApproach/ops/lifecycle.rst

 This is a simplified depiction of what happens in practice.
 In general, there can be more than two distinct versions of the cloud software deployed at any given time.
-In the case of Aether, for example, individual enterprises might elect to upgrade their local ACE clusters at different times (or in principle, skip an upgrade entirely), meaning there can be more than two versions running simultaneously.
-It is also typically the case that upgrades are rolled out incrementally (e.g., a few sites at a time over an extended period of time), meaning that even the production system plays a role in “staging” new releases.
+One reason this happens is that upgrades are typically rolled out incrementally (e.g., a few sites at a time over an extended period of time), meaning that even the production system plays a role in “staging” new releases.
 For example, a new version might first be deployed on 10% of the production machines, and once it is deemed reliable, is then rolled out to the next 25%, and so on.
 The exact rollout strategy is a controllable parameter, as described in more detail in Section 4.4.

 Finally, two of the CI stages shown in :numref:`Figure %s
 <fig-pipeline>` identify a *Testing* component.
 One is a set of